johnnylaicode/grid-maker-starter-code/README.md

 # grid-maker-starter-code
-Starter code for Assignment 3 - Grid Maker.
+This repository is the starter code for Assignment 3 - Grid Maker.

+### Live Link
 [Website link](https://johnnylaicode.github.io/grid-maker-starter-code/)

 ----------
-### 1. Use the following steps to ***import*** the assignment repository to your GitHub account as the starter codebase
+### 1. Use the following process to ***import*** the assignment repository to your GitHub account as the starter codebase
 1. Log on to GitHub
 2. Click on the + sign in the top right corner (next to the user icon)
 3. In the dropdown menu, select "Import repository"